 I can only study part

 time.
 How long will it take me to complete a degree at Saint

-Most lay students at Saint Meinrad are part-time—with families, full-time jobs in ministry or other fields, and other responsibilities and commitments.
+Most Graduate Theology students at Saint Meinrad are part-time-with families, full-time jobs in ministry or other fields, and other responsibilities and commitments.
 We have planned weekend and online course offerings carefully, such that if you take four weekend classes per year (fall, spring, early summer and late summer), you can graduate in four years.
 Students coming in with an undergraduate major or minor in theology or philosophy can complete the degree in fewer than 48 credit hours and usually in fewer than four years.

 Does Saint Meinrad